DeviesDevelopment/blog/content/posts/2023-06-01_a-structured-approach-to-complete-software-development-tasks.md

 First of all, you need to have a basic understanding the task.
 Read through the description.
 Do some reconnaissance.
-Anything that need to be clarified?
+Anything that needs to be clarified?
 Is there anything you should **not** do?
 Can you move it to a separate task?
 Discuss with your team members, your product owner or possibly your end users.
 What parts of the codebase will be involved?